Primo Victoria

-Primo Victoria (Latin for "Victory First") is the debut studio album by Swedish heavy metal band Sabaton.
+Primo Victoria (Latin for "Victory First") is the debut studio album by the Swedish power metal band Sabaton.

-The band had previously recorded the full length album Metalizer with Italian label Underground Symphony, but due to conflicts its release was delayed until 2007.
+The band had previously recorded the full-length album Metalizer with Italian label Underground Symphony, but due to conflicts its release was delayed until 2007.
 Primo Victoria instead became Sabaton's debut album, recorded in 2004 in Abyss Studios, and released the following year with their new label, Black Lodge Records.

 In 2010 the album was re-released on German label Nuclear Blast, with six additional bonus tracks, under the name Primo Victoria Re-Armed.
 The re-release reached 43rd place in the Swedish album charts.

-Lyrics theme
+Lyrics

 Sabaton used themes of war history in Primo Victoria, a style they have continued ever since.
 According to singer Joakim Brodén, he and bass player Pär Sundström had written the music for the title track, but were missing lyrics.
 Because they felt the song had a "big sound", they wanted a big subject, and chose the allied invasion of Normandy during World War II.
 Having to do some research on the historic events, they decided they liked the meaning that the subject added to the song, and decided to give the whole album a war history theme.